Delta Expose

 Delta Expose started life as CompView, a basic plugin originally created for a YouTube series on compression.
 CompView demonstrated how different types of compression could be mimicked with a sufficiently flexible compressor.
 Though initially a quick demonstration, thousands of people downloaded it and there was significant interest in its insights.

 However, CompView had a major limitation: it relied on a high-frequency test tone to analyze gain reduction.
-While this method is common among analyser plugins, it introduces significant drawbacks.
-The test tone must be high-pitched to provide a clear plot, but compressors often apply frequency-dependent gain reduction.
+The test tone must be high-pitched to provide a clear plot, but compressors may apply frequency-dependent gain reduction.
 This means that what appears to match at 12kHz may behave entirely differently at 1kHz or 500Hz, leading to misleading results.